On Eating from a Garden--A Manifesto

 2 cloves of garlic, minced

-Heat the olive oil in a skillet and cook the onions, leeks, potatoes, and spinach in it for five minutes.
+Heat the olive oil in a skillet and cook the carrot, onions, leeks, potatoes, and spinach in it for five minutes.
 In a pot mix the water or stock, beans, salt and pepper and cook over low heat for one hour.
 In an electric blender, puree the parsley, basil, and garlic.
 Add this to the soup.
 Cook about 20 minutes longer.
 Serve with grated Pecorino or Parmesan cheese.

-I used vegetable stock I had made by cooking the leek tops and soup celery stems and leaves with a bay leaf and some thyme, then straining out the solids and keeping the stock.
+I used vegetable stock I had made by cooking the leek tops and cutting celery stems and leaves with a bay leaf and some thyme, then straining out the solids and keeping the stock.

 Apple Pie Recipe Repeated